TPei/crystal_openfaas/README.md

 As with all OpenFaaS templates, this template creates a `my_function/handler.cr` file, as well as a `my_function.yml`.
 In addition to this, a `my_function/shard.yml` is created for your dependencies.

-When building your function with `faas-cli build -f my_function.yml` your dependencies will be resolved according yo your shard file.
+When building your function with `faas-cli build -f my_function.yml` your dependencies will be resolved according to your shard file.

 #### Code
 `Hander#run` gets passed a `req` String, if you want to handle json, simply do `JSON.parse(req)` and do your thing :)